ANSH3LL/Graphics-Extensions-for-Solar2D/Corona/README.md

 Use this to play animated images.
 Supports animated **WEBP**.
 This is actually an `ImageRect`.

 #### Parameters
-Same as those accepted by an `AnimatedTexture` in addition to:
+Same as in an `AnimatedTexture` in addition to:
 - `listener` - a function that will be called when playback of a non-looped animation has been completed
 - `cleanup` - if set to `true`, will auto-remove the `ImageRect` when playback of a non-looped animation has been completed

 #### Methods
 - `play()` - playback the loaded animation
 - `pause()` - pause playback
 - `reset(loop)` - reset a paused or completed animation so it can be replayed from the first frame.
 If `loop` is set to `true`, the animation will play on loop once `play()` is called.
-Otherwise, looping will be disabled until `reset()` is called once more even though it was previously enabled.
+Otherwise, looping will be disabled until `reset()` is called once more
 - `stop(dispose)` - stop playback.
 If `dispose` is set to `true`, the `ImageRect` will be removed.
 Once this method is called, it becomes impossible to reset or continue playing the animation

 #### Properties
-**Read-only**
-Same as those present in an `AnimatedTexture`.
+Same as in an `AnimatedTexture`.
 Does not expose the `completed` property

 #### Example
 ```lua